Don Miller: (603) 744-5470

 Jane Vachon: (603) 271-3211

 Designated Trout and Fly-Fishing-Only Ponds Open Saturday, April 26, 2014

-CONCORD, N.H. -- Fishing in New Hampshire's designated trout ponds and fly-fishing-only ponds opens this year on April 26 (the fourth Saturday in April), offering anglers the chance to experience exciting fishing in some of the Granite State's most scenic surroundings.
-These ponds are managed specifically for trout, and fishing is allowed through October 15.
+CONCORD, N.H. -- Fishing in New Hampshire's designated trout ponds and fly-fishing-only ponds opens on the fourth Saturday in April -- this year's opening day is April 26, 2014.
+Fishing is allowed through October 15.
+These waters are managed specifically for trout and offer anglers the chance to experience exciting fishing in some of the Granite State's most scenic surroundings.

-"Trout are prized by anglers because they can be challenging and elusive, and fishing for them is one of the traditional rites of spring," Miller said.
+"Trout are prized by anglers because they can be a challenge to catch, and fishing for them is one of the traditional rites of spring," Miller said.
 "Whether your passion is a multi-colored brook trout, a leaping rainbow or the determined fight of a brown, there's a New Hampshire trout pond within reasonable driving distance for you."

-For a list of trout ponds and fly-fishing-only ponds in New Hampshire, as well as a description of special rules that apply to certain ponds, consult the 2008 New Hampshire Freshwater Fishing Digest, available by clicking here and on the publication cover, tm or from any Fish and Game license agent when you buy your license.
+For a list of trout ponds and fly-fishing-only ponds in New Hampshire, as well as a description of special rules that apply to certain ponds, consult the 2014 New Hampshire Freshwater Fishing Digest, available online at fishnh.com/pubs/fishing.html or from any Fish and Game license agent when you buy your license.

 - ### -